Cast & Crew

 Michelle Keffer, "Charlotte"

-Michelle is an actor, emcee, producer and writer that has been performing on various Austin stages for 20 years.
-Before her decade-long hiatus from traditional theatre, she worked with Hyde Park Theatre, Paper Chairs, Breaking String and Pollyanna Theatre Company, among others.
-She was a producer, writer and actor in the variety/sketch comedy show Industry Night, and is currently the emcee and co-producer of Natalie George Productions' Cabaret.
+Michelle is an actor, emcee, producer and writer with over 30 years of on-stage experience.
+Alongside various on-camera and voice-over roles, she has worked with Hyde Park Theatre, Paper Chairs, Breaking String and Fusebox Festival, among others.
+She was a producer, writer and actor in the variety/sketch comedy show Industry Night, and is currently the emcee and co-producer of Natalie George Productions Cabaret.

 Christopher Shea, producer

-Christopher Shea is a multifaceted producer/director in the world of independent film, theater, and television.
+Chris is a multifaceted producer/director in the world of independent film, theater, and television.
 His impressive roster of projects includes acclaimed films such as Lousy Carter, which premiered at the Locarno Film Festival, the acclaimed Rooster Teeth web series Arizona Circle, and the PBS documentary series about stand up comedy in Austin, Texas called Stand Up Empire.
-As a producer and director based in Austin, Texas, Chris has helmed productions for Netflix, Apple TV, Discovery, A&E, and TLC.
+As a producer and director based in Austin, Texas Chris has helmed productions for Netflix, Apple TV, Discovery, A&E, and TLC.
 Chris' theatrical work has recently been for the Alchemy Theater, and includes Good People, A Christmas Memory, Mack & Mabel, The Virgin Trial, and most recently the critically acclaimed Pipeline.
+Having worked with Entr'acte & Doctuh Mista Productions in 2025, Chris considers himself fortunate to continue his tenure working in Austin theatre with so many wonderful & talented human beings.

 Danu Mara, "Woman"